housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 ---
 ![angular 2 hn banner](assets/progressive-angular-applications/angular-progressive-banner.png "Progressive Angular"){: .article-image-with-border }

-***As of writing this, the `--mobile` flag with Angular CLI, which integrates progressive technologies such as offline support into your application, is temporarily disabled.
+***At the time of writing, the `--mobile` flag with Angular CLI, which integrates progressive technologies such as offline support into your application, is temporarily disabled.
 Among other things, this post goes through how I set up offline support using the `sw-precache` and `sw-toolbox` libraries on their own.***

 Progressive Web Apps (PWA) have been the talk of the town in 2016.
-In short, they're applications that use modern web capabilities to provide a user experience similar to that of mobile and native apps.
+In short, they are applications that use modern web capabilities to provide a user experience similar to that of mobile and native apps.
 Still a relatively new concept, these applications work for every user in every browser but are enhanced in some.

-An earlier post of mine (see [here](http://houssein.me/angular2-hacker-news)) revolved around building a Hacker News client from scratch using Angular CLI.
+An earlier post of mine (see [here](http://houssein.me/angular2-hacker-news)) revolved around building a Hacker News client from scratch using [Angular CLI](https://cli.angular.io/).
 In this post, we're going to look into how we can make it faster and more reliable by making it a PWA.

 <div class="button-center">
   <a class="blog-button" href="https://angular2-hn.firebaseapp.com/">View App</a>